system-zero/system-zero/README.md

 project, as we  have to implement ourselves at least  the basic functionality.
 It is s system zero point anyway.

-Our only requirement at this stage is a standard C library (`libc`), plus `libpam` as  our authentication  mechanism, and  our building  tool, will  be the  `make` utility, which is  also and the most primitive building  tool, since the birth of `systemV`.
+Our only requirements at this stage is a standard C library (`libc`), plus `libpam` as our authentication mechanism, and our building tool, which will be the `make` utility, which is  also and the most primitive building  tool, since the birth of `systemV`.

 We're gonna to use some other core utilities, installed by default in all UNIX systems, like `mkdir`, `ln`, `cp`, ... utilities.

-Also the `sudo` utility (which only  required once to build its replacement) and a `linker`.
+Also the `sudo` utility (which is only required once to build its replacement) and a `linker`.

 The main development  environment here is a `Void` Linux  distribution, with GNU